Ruoyu-Wang108/my-site-ruoyu/content/zh/post/dove/index.md

 ### Recommendation

 Dove can also approach popular brands for organic oat milk like Oatly.
 The cooperation between two different areas will draw much attention and increase profits.
 When customers choose a body wash, they may discover the organic product associated with their familiar food brands.
-Other consumers might fall in love with the smell after trying the wash and become potential customers for oak milk.
+Other consumers might fall in love with the smell after trying the wash and become potential customers for oat milk.